-Numerous state laws impose obligations with respect to the processing of state social security numbers (SSNs).
+Numerous state laws impose obligations concerning the processing of state social security numbers (SSNs).
 These laws generally prohibit:

-- · intentionally communicating SSNs to the general public; - using SSNs on ID cards required for individuals to receive goods or services: - requiring that SSNs be used in internet transactions unless the transaction is secure or the SSN is encrypted or redacted; - requiring an individual to use an SSN to access a website unless another authentication device is also used; and - mailing materials with SSNs (subject to certain exceptions).
+- intentionally communicating SSNs to the general public; - using SSNs on ID cards required for individuals to receive goods or services: - requiring that SSNs be used in internet transactions unless the transaction is secure or the SSN is encrypted or redacted; - requiring an individual to use an SSN to access a website unless another authentication device is also used; and - · mailing materials with SSNs (subject to certain exceptions).

-A number of state laws also impose restrictions targeting specific SSN uses.
+Several state laws also impose restrictions targeting specific SSN uses.